-- Preview the topics of the day listed on the course plan prior to coming to class, including vocabulary and grammar topics in the textbook as well as the corresponding homework exercises (Übungen) to be completed on Connect (3 attempts). - Review the content that was covered after each class, complete the corresponding electronic workbook/lab manual (eWBLM) homework on Connect (3 attempts), and listen to any of the audio and video segments that accompany the textbook for further listening practice.
+- Preview the topics of the day listed on the course plan prior to coming to class, including vocabulary and grammatical structures in the textbook, and corresponding homework exercises to be completed on Connect (3 attempts). - Review the content that was covered after each class, complete the corresponding electronic workbook/lab manual (eWBLM) homework on Connect (3 attempts), and listen to any of the audio and video segments that accompany the textbook for further listening practice.